sourcesoft/dotfiles/README.md

 - Adobe Photoshop - Right now I only use it for editing other designers PSDs.
 - Adobe Illustrator - So hot for me right now, great SVG export.
 - Sketch - Using it just for web and mobile UI design with [Zeplin](https://zeplin.io/).
-- Adobe Experience Design - It's new and cool, not using it that much but I'm investigating.

 ### Daily tools I use all the time
-- MBA - Next time I'll get a Pro for an upgrade.
+- [MBA](www.apple.com/macbook-air) - Next time I'll get a Pro for an upgrade.
-- [Slack](https://slack.com) - It changed how we communicated, but it's source of distraction in fact(too many notifications).
+- [Slack](https://slack.com) - It changed how we communicated as a team, but it's a source of distraction in fact.
 - [Discord](https://discordapp.com) - Loved it first time I launched it.
 Reminded me of playing WoW using TeamSpeak.
-Also can replace Slack for me.
+Also replaces Slack for me.
-- Microsoft OneNote - This is much better than Evernote.
+- [Microsoft OneNote](https://www.onenote.com) - This is much better than Evernote.
 This piece of handy app is always open.